 The testing and data culture that has been created over the past 25 years has been destructive to both schools and children.
 It comes with an underlying belief system that gathering data through standardized testing will somehow make working with children less complicated or automate the learning process for all.
 We don't think that is the answer.
-Schools have always struggled with addressing the needs of children who are coming from diverse families, parenting skill levels, socio-economic situations etc. and the bureaucracy has not yet realized that schools can't fix all of that.
+Schools have always struggled with addressing the needs of children who are coming from diverse families, parenting skill levels, socio-economic situations etc. and the bureaucracy has not yet realized that schools can't fix all of that, especially in a one year span.
 Children are not data points, they are individuals, each with unique variables (such as unique timelines, readiness and life factors) contributing to their learning, their decisions and their educational experiences.
 What have recently been called 21st century skills, are truly skills for the education of all people, no matter the century, in order to be civic minded, highly functioning learners.
 The skills of collaboration and teamwork, creativity and imagination, critical thinking and problem solving are deeply rooted in our program.
 How we teach is profoundly different than the typical public school and is nearly impossible to measure.

 How we interact is also different.
 Our behavior management is community centered and designed to promote doing the right thing when no one is looking.
 Our social emotional program is based on Adlerian theory and is the antithesis of what you would find in a traditional school environment, which is typically designed from a behaviorist based philosophy.
+The lack of extrinsic motivators is based on solid research about its destructive tendencies.
 How we assess whether or not our school has achieved its goals is crucial to determining the overall effectiveness of our program components and structure.
 Frequent and varied assessments, both summative and formative, provide insight to teachers when planning instruction and serve as relevant data for use by school leadership when making decisions leading to program evaluation and improvement.
 Regular assessment and reporting of student outcomes also allows parents, students and teachers the information needed to guide and decide the paths to take on the educational journey.